magitz/conda_Jupyter_kernels/README.md

 ### 4.2.
 Install additional packages

+ This tutorial creates an environment for the [Hugging Face Deep Reinforcement Learning Course](https://github.com/huggingface/deep-rl-class), you can either follow along with that or adapt to your needs.

-You can list more than one package at a time in the `mamba install` command, but we only need one more for now...We also need to run:
+You can list more than one package at a time in the `mamba install` command.
+We need a couple more, so run:

-> `mamba install stable-baselines3`
+`mamba install gym-box2d stable-baselines3`

 ## 5. Add stuff to our environment with `pip install`

-As noted above, not everything is available in a `conda` repository.
+As noted above, not everything is available in a `conda` channel.
 For example the next thing we want to install is `huggingface_sb3`.

 If we type `mamba install huggingface_sb3`, we get a message saying nothing provides it:

 ![Screenshot of nothing provides huggingface_sb3 error](images/mamba_not_available.png)

 If we know of a conda source that has that package, we can add it to the `channels:` section of our `~/.condarc` file.
 That will prompt `mamba` to include that location when searching.

 But many things are only available via `pip`.
 So...